- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Understanding Michigan Sex Crimes Classification

-In Michigan, sex offenses are classified into four different criminal sexual conduct degrees (CSC degrees):
+In Michigan, sex offenses are classified into four different criminal sexual conduct degrees:

-First degree criminal sexual conduct involves the sexual penetration of a child under the age of 13.
-On the other hand, third degree criminal sexual conduct involves sexual penetration of a minor aged 13 through 15, or sexual penetration of an older person through force or coercion.
-Both first and third degree CSC are felony sex crimes and carry very harsh penalties upon conviction, with first degree CSC carrying a maximum of life in prison.
+First-degree criminal sexual conduct involves the sexual penetration of a child under the age of 13.
+On the other hand, third-degree criminal sexual conduct involves the sexual penetration of a minor aged 13 to 15 or the sexual penetration of an older person through force or coercion.
+Both first and third-degree CSC are felony sex crimes and carry very harsh penalties upon conviction, with first-degree CSC carrying a maximum of life in prison.

 Sexual Offenses Eligible for Expungement in Michigan